AndrewDMorgan/Another-Custom-ISA/README.md

     ; note that whitespace is purely syntax sugar and doesn't matter, it really is only for readability here (and is recommended for that reason) instruction_name_arg instruction_arg1 instruction_arg_2 !end

+; macros can be defined anywhere in the code (within reason.... duh, don't put it as an instruction's arg or it'll probably just crash)
+; the parser simply splices them out before doing any further parsing, so they won't mess up byte indexes, or anything like that
 ```
 > Headers can be defined by doing any of the following (the different names all operate the same, and are really just syntax sugar for the same thing):
 ```